kekele-star/masters-project/README.md

 4. Use the pre-trained models in the "Models" directory for your specific applications.
 Refer to the README files in that directory for guidance.

-## Contribution Guidelines

-If you are interested in contributing to the project, please review the [contribution guidelines](CONTRIBUTING.md) for details on how to submit issues, propose improvements, or contribute code.